jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13e_synthesis_methods.md

 title: "13e.
 Synthesis methods – Methods for exploring heterogeneity"
 summary:
     title: 13e.
 Methods for exploring heterogeneity
+writing_guide:
+    text: |
+        Did you investigate potential causes of statistical heterogeneity?
+If so, report whether you used subgroup analysis or meta-regression

+        Which factors did you explore?

+        What were the levels of those factors?

+        Which direction did you expect the effect modification to go in and why?

+        Were you able to conduct these analyses at study level – ie. where each study is included in one subgroup only)

+        Did you conduct within-study contrasts to compare subsets of participants from different studies in more than one subgroup?

+        How did you compare subgroup effects statistically?

+        If the data was not suitable for meta-analysis of effect estimates, did you use another method to investigate statistical heterogeneity?
+For example, you could use structured tables to view variation in results across study sub-populations.

+        Did you pre-specify the ways you were going to investigate heterogeneity or decide after you had collected the data?
+Report which investigations were pre-specified and which were decided on later

 ---

 Describe any methods used to explore possible causes of heterogeneity among study results (such as subgroup analysis, meta-regression).